FranklinTheNarrator/Daily-life-of-a-system-administrator/README.md

 > * Restored and changed 6 passwords of 6 local accounts
 > * Took a picture of router (it was a switch)
 > * Scrolled through about 10 kilometers of my Twitter feed during the break
+> * Checked 5 computers for functionality
+> * Scrolled through 4 more kilometers of my Twitter feed